JAM-clocking/ATC24Rainmeter/README.md

 # Ver 0.0.5

-added widgets:
+added widgets:<br>
-  -ACFTnATCcount.ini ; count how many aircrafts and atc present.
+-ACFTnATCcount.ini ; count how many aircrafts and atc present.<br>
-  -ACFTnATClist.ini ; list all aircraft callsign and atc that is on.
+-ACFTnATClist.ini ; list all aircraft callsign and atc that is on.<br>
 -ACFTYPElist ; list all aircraft type that are currently used in atc24.

 ### Requirement

-Min - window 7/8 (untested), 4GB ram or more
+**Min** - window 7/8 (untested), 4GB ram or more

-Preffered - Window 10 or 11, 8GB ram or more
+**Preffered** - Window 10 or 11, 8GB ram or more

-_note: RAINMETER is only work on window_
+_note: RAINMETER will only work on window_
 #

 ### Performance